-Many new treatments have been successful at slowing or even blocking RA disease progression.
+Many new treatments have been successful at slowing RA disease progression.
 If your treatment slows the progression of RA, you’ll have more time to focus on managing the condition effectively and taking care of your health.

 Most people with RA experience a gradual worsening of symptoms.
 There may be periods of relief, where RA is more manageable.
 At other times, RA symptoms may flare up and be more intense.

 How your condition progresses depends on many factors, including: